react-dnd/react-dnd/docs/00 Quick Start/Tutorial.md

 <img src='https://s3.amazonaws.com/f.cl.ly/items/1K0s0n0r0C0e2P2N2D1d/Screen%20Recording%202015-05-15%20at%2012.06%20pm.gif' width='404' height='445' alt='Screenshot'>

 This is obviously not very useful.
-If we want some interactivity, we're going to need to have a way to modify the `Game` state from our components.
-For now, I'm going to keep it simple and expose `moveKnight` function that directly modifies the internal state.
+If we want some interactivity, we're going to need a way to modify the `Game` state from our components.
+For now, I'm going to keep it simple and expose a `moveKnight` function that directly modifies the internal state.
 This is not going to fare well in a moderately complex app where different state storages may be interested in updating their state in response to a single user action, but in our case this will suffice:

 -------------------
 ```js